 Comprehensive Overview of the SR-71

 The SR-71's power plants were just as remarkable as its airframe.
 It was powered by two Pratt & Whitney J58 engines, a unique hybrid design that functioned as both a turbojet and a ramjet.
-At lower speeds, the engines operated as conventional turbojets, but as the aircraft accelerated, the airflow was gradually diverted through bypass ducts, transforming the engine into a ramjet.
+So at lower speeds, the engines operated as conventional turbojets, but as the aircraft accelerated, the airflow was gradually diverted through bypass ducts, transforming the engine into a ramjet.
 This allowed the SR-71 to achieve and sustain speeds in excess of Mach 3.

 The aircraft's advanced sensors and cameras could capture incredibly detailed images of the Earth's surface from altitudes exceeding 80,000 feet.
 These images were used for a variety of purposes, including mapping, surveillance, and arms control verification.